wangjh29qq/wrapbootstrap-themes/Gappro/docs/README.md

 Gappro is a admin template that can be used for any backed applications.
-It coming with black style and beautiful menus, including plenty of useful items, and all the plugin CSS file has cover to fit the current style.
-It's compatible with Bootstrap 2.2.x, 2.3.x.
+It's not just a simple replacement of the user interface skins, but strengthen the uitilies of some basic in order to use conveniently.
+It's coming with black style and beautiful menus, including plenty of useful items, and all the plugin css file has cover to fit the current style.
+It's building based the bootstrap 2.3, but compatible with the bootstrap 2.2.

 #Menu Features

-* Filter
+* Filter by keywords
-* Expand/Collapse
+* Expand/Collapse menu
-* Draggable icons to create persistent favorites menus
+* Drag icons to persist favorite menus
 * Sub Menus
+* Sub quick post
 * Sub quick widget
-* 7 Menu theme colors
+* 7 menu theme colors

 #Widget Features

+* Defined actions by markup
-* Place to workspace
+* Action - Place to workspace
-* Show/hide
+* Action - Show/hide
-* Fullscreen
+* Action - Fullscreen
-* Help modal Box
+* Action - Help modal Box
-* Config modal Box
+* Action - Config modal Box
-* Remove from DOM
+* Action - Remove from DOM tree
-* Show code
+* Action - Show code
 * Custom background
 * Widget accordion
 * Widget table
 * Widget header tabs
+* Widget footer

 #Forms Features